 Strikingly we find an unambiguously strong relationship between the generosity of maternity pay and an increase in the share of female professors across all disciplines.
 On average, universities with a very generous occupational maternity pay have twice the number of female professors compared to institutions with minimal maternity benefits.
 This effect, however, is much stronger for research intense institutions than for primarily teaching institutions.
 We find no relationship between maternity/paternity leave provisions and career opportunities of male academics.

 “On average, universities with a very generous occupational maternity pay have twice the number of female professors compared to institutions with minimal maternity benefits.”

 Our findings point towards the possibility that the generosity of maternity pay can positively impact the career path of female academics and help close the salary gap.
-If the academic community, and more broadly society, are interested in generating equal opportunities beyond just window dressing and keeping female human capital in the production process we have to ask ourselves how we can generate an environment that allows women to maintain productivity and keep up with their male colleagues despite child rearing and family responsibilities.
+If the academic community, and more broadly society, is interested in generating equal opportunities beyond just window dressing and keeping female human capital in the production process we have to ask ourselves how we can generate an environment that allows women to maintain productivity and keep up with their male colleagues despite child-rearing and family responsibilities.

 Closing the productivity gap